danaikorre/dsmanufacturing.github.io/course_content_2021/session-3.md

 1. Discussion 1 (20 mins)
   * ***Within your groups (with experience in X)***
   * Which tools do you know and have you used?
-  * Which tools does the VisBrowser contain about X?
+  * Which tools does the VisBrowser contain:
-  * Are these tools you identified earlier in the visbrowser?
+    * that you have used before?
+    * that are new to you bit map to your experience &ndash; technique type, visualisation approach, design

-  * What where the positive and negative things about the tools you have used?
+  * What do you see as the most positive things vs. cons in tools you use now or have used in the past?

-  * If the tool of choice isn’t here, please add it (only one person should add it.
-It does not take more than 3min) To avoid duplication only one person should submit the tool)
+  * Can you think of a tool you think should be listed in the VisBrowser that isn't?
+    * please add an entry for it (to avoid duplication designate one scribe per group)
-  * Add a review to the tool you have experience with.
-This should not take more than 5min.
+    * include a review to the tool you have experience with.
+Everyone in the group who has experience of the tool may submit an independent review
-  * Are you aware of any good tutorials for those tools?
-Share them on the VisBrowser.
+    * link to any good tutorials for the tools you add or others you look at that you have used or have been recommended.

-  * Nominate 3 people to discuss with 'novices' in following tutorial part to explain some tools to others.
-  * Prepare a brief presentation (matrix + 1 slide of pros and cons) for presentation
+  * Prepare a brief presentation (tool matrix + 1 slide listing pros vs cons)
+  * Nominate 1 or 2 people to discuss your selected tool  with 'novices'.

 2. Discussion 2 (20 mins)
   * ***Main classroom***